CHIEF CONDUCTOR AND ARTISTIC DIRECTOR

-In his career as conductor and violinist he has performed concerts in thirty one countries in the Americas, Asia and Europe, conducting orchestras and ensembles such as the Orchestra del Palazzo Ricci, Ensemble Laboratorium, Gstaad Festival Orchestra, Sinfonietta Prometeo, Orquesta Sinfónica Nacional de México, Orquesta Filarmónica de la Ciudad de México, Orquesta Sinfónica de Xalapa, Orquesta Filarmónica de la UNAM, and the Orquesta del Teatro de Bellas Artes, among others.
-He has appeared in distinguished halls that include the Musikverein (Austria), Wiener Konzerthaus (Austria), Salzburger Festspielhaus (Austria), Tonhalle Zürich (Switzerland), Berliner Philharmonie (Germany), Gewandhaus Leipzig (Germany), Konzerthaus Berlin (Germany), KKL-Luzern (Switzerland), Rudolphinum (Czech Republic), Parco della Musica (Italy), Carnegie Hall (USA), Kennedy Center for the Arts (USA), Lincoln Center (USA), National Arts Center (Canada), Shizuoka Hall (Japan), Auditorio Nacional de Música (Spain), Sala Nezahualcóyotl (Mexico), Teatro Teresa Carreño (Venezuela), and Palacio de Bellas Artes (Mexico), as well as in important international festivals such as Salzburg, Lucerne, Davos, Ultraschall, Gstaad, Alicante, Santander, June in Buffalo, IMPULS, Bayreuth, Spoleto, Cervantino, and Tage für Neue Musik Zürich.
+As a conductor and violinist, he has presented concerts in 31 countries in the Americas, Asia, and Europe, conducting such ensembles as the Orchestra del Palazzo Ricci, Ensemble Laboratorium, Gstaad Festival Orchestra, Heredia Symphony Orchestra, National Symphony Orchestra of Mexico, Mexico City Philharmonic Orchestra, Xalapa Symphony Orchestra, UNAM Philharmonic Orchestra, and the Bellas Artes Theater Orchestra, among many others.
+He has performed at venues including the Goldener Saal of the Musikverein (Austria), Wiener Konzerthaus (Austria), Salzburger Festspielhaus (Austria), Tonhalle Zürich (Switzerland), Berliner Philharmonie (Germany), Gewandhaus Leipzig (Germany), Konzerthaus Berlin (Germany), KKL-Luzern (Switzerland), Rudolphinum (Czech Republic), Parco della Musica (Italy), Carnegie Hall (USA), Kennedy Center for the Arts (USA), Lincoln Center (USA), National Arts Center (Canada), Shizuoka Hall (Japan), Auditorio Nacional de Música (Spain), Sala Nezahualcóyotl (Mexico), Teatro Teresa Carreño (Venezuela), and Palacio de Bellas Artes (Mexico), as well as in the important international festivals of Salzburg, Lucerne, Davos, Ultraschall, Gstaad, Alicante, Granada, Santander, June in Buffalo, IMPULS, Bayreuth, Spoleto, Cervantino, and Tage für Neue Musik Zürich.

-He has appeared in radio and television programs in Germany, Italy, Japan, Mexico, Spain, Switzerland, and the USA, and can be heard in recordings for the labels Amati, CC Michoacán, Cero Records, Clásicos Mexicanos, Columna Música, ECN, Forlane, Grammont, J-INC, K 617, SF, Tañidos/SR, Tritó, UM, Urtext Digital Classics, and Warner Music.
+He has appeared on radio and television programs in Germany, Italy, Japan, Mexico, Spain, Switzerland, and the United States, as well as having participated in recordings for the labels Amati, CC Michoacán, Cero Records, Clásicos Mexicanos, Columna Música, ECN, Forlane, Grammont, J-INC, K617, SF, Tañidos/SR, Tritó, UM, Urtext Digital Classics and Warner Music.

-Ludwig Carrasco, born in Morelia (Mexico), began his studies in his home country and later on in Austria, France, Germany, Italy, Spain, Switzerland and the USA.
-He obtained his Bachelor and Master of Music Performance, majoring in Violin and Orchestral Conducting, and also holds graduate degrees in Musicology and Culture Management.
-He pursued doctoral studies in Orchestral Conducting under the guidance of Victor Yampolsky, with additional studies with renowned conductors such as Neeme Järvi, Leonid Grin, Gennady Rozhdestvensky, Kenneth Kiesler and Gustav Meier.
-Further guidance from conductors Mariss Jansons, Pierre Boulez, Michael Luig, Sandro Gorli, Miguel Harth-Bedoya, Alberto Zedda, David Itkin, Mallory Thompson, Clay Couturiaux, Steven Cooksey, Donald Black, Gianluigi Gelmetti, Maurizio Dones, Marcello Viotti, Konrad von Abel, Stephen Alltop, Alondra de la Parra, Robert Hasty, Andrew Bisantz, Fernando Ávila Navarro and Emanuele Andrizzi.
+Ludwig Carrasco, born in Morelia (Mexico), began his music studies in his native country at the age of 5, continuing his education in Austria, France, Germany, Italy, Spain, Switzerland, and the United States.
+He earned his bachelor's and master's degrees in music, majoring in violin and orchestral conducting, as well as postgraduate degrees in musicology and cultural management.
+He received his doctorate in orchestral conducting from Northwestern University under the tutelage of Victor Yampolsky and attended master classes and courses with Neeme Järvi, Leonid Grin, Gennady Rozhdestvensky, Kenneth Kiesler, and Gustav Meier.
+In addition, he studied further and received guidance from renowned conductors that include Mariss Jansons, Pierre Boulez, Alberto Zedda, Michael Luig, Sandro Gorli, Miguel Harth-Bedoya, David Itkin, Mallory Thompson, Gianluigi Gelmetti, and Marcello Viotti.

 Not to be altered without permission.
-Please destroy all previous biographical material.
+Please destroy all previous biographical materials.